fluxcd/flux2/rfcs/xxxx-cli-plugin-system/README.md

 2. Submit a PR to `fluxcd/plugins` with `plugins/<name>.yaml`
 3. Subsequent releases are picked up by automated polling workflows

+Plugin authors are responsible for maintaining their plugin definitions in the catalog, by responding to issues and approving PRs for updates.

 ### Alternatives

 #### PATH-based Discovery (kubectl model)